 Introduction In the daily use of Linux systems, especially for cloud host users with limited disk space, many people will encounter the situation where the disk space is gradually filled.
 There are many reasons for the shortage of disk space, such as a large number of log files generated by the system, Docker images occupying space, etc.

-When we use Linux system, we often encounter the need to run commands (or scripts) at startup.
-This article takes the startup and running of tailscale relay server DERP on debian11 as an example to summarize the three most commonly used startup running commands (or scripts)...
+1 Introduction When using Linux systems, we often encounter the need to run commands (or scripts) at startup.
+This article uses the example of starting and running the TailScale relay server DERP on Debian 11 to summarize the three most commonly used startup and run commands...

-Because Tailscale does not have an official relay server in China (you know why), although it can still be used (using foreign relays), the latency is very high, and from the bottom of my heart, public relay servers are not pleasant (do we all wear underwear together?).
-Want low latency...
+1 Introduction: Because TailScale doesn't have an official relay server in China (you know why), while it's still basically usable (using an overseas relay), the latency is incredibly high.
+And, honestly, using public relay servers is unpleasant (do we all wear the same underwear together?). …

 Unprivileged LXC What are Unprivileged Linux Containers (LXC)?
 Unprivileged containers are considered more secure and confidential than privileged containers.
 When an unprivileged container is running, the root UID of the container is mapped to a non-root UID on the host system.
 This makes it impossible for an attacker to break into the container even if…